BethlehemDaniel1/ExperienceDubai/contentplan.md

 ## The Burj Khalifa
 The Burj Khalifa, previously known as the Burj Dubai, is a skyscraper in Dubai, United Arab Emirates. the total cost of the construction of the burj khalifa is $1.5 billion.
 At 2,717 feet high, the Burj Khalifa is not only the world's tallest building, but is a full 1,046 feet higher than the world's previous record-holder, Taipei 101 in Taiwan. the burj khalifa is three times the height of the Effiel Tower and twice the size of the Empire State builidng.

+## Best places for families:
+Dubai is a place for everyone and so there are many places that you can visit with the childrean and adults.These places are also usually under-budget and provide some of the best experiences.Here they are:

+- 1 IMG WORLDS OF ADVENTURES                                                                                    This indoor park is best for adventurous thrill seekers...

+- 2 MotionGate Dubai                                                                                         This park is best for action seekers

+- 3 Legoland Dubai                                                                                              This park has adventures for all ages

+- 4 Legoland Water Park                                                                                       This park is best for the little sea creatures

+## IF IT'S NOT RISKY WHAT'S THE FUN ??
+Are you an adrenaline junkie?
+Do you pretty much operate on adrenaline?
+If yes, you are in luck.
+Dubai has some of th most scariest, full of thrill sports that you can try. here are a few:
+- sky diving
+- jet packing
+- quad biking
+- And believe it or not,  camel riding